Ironman Bike Workouts: 10 Example Training Sessions

 1. Long Endurance Ride

-Purpose: Build aerobic capacity and train fueling over race duration
+Purpose: Build aerobic capacity and train fuelling over race duration

 Warm-Up: 15 min spin